We may earn money or products from the companies mentioned in this post.

 - Solomons PNG Master – only three December 2019 cruises to PNG

 - MV Febrina – 7 months/year cruising PNG

 - MV Chertan – 10 months/year cruising PNG

 - MV Spirit of Niugini – 11 months/year cruising PNG

-- December, 2019 PNG 11 day itineraries includes: Byron Strait, Chapman’s Reef on Ao Island, Three Island Harbour – 3 wrecks (Sanku Maru, a Type C midget submarine, and Subchaser # 39), Tsalui, Tsoilaunung and Selapiu Islands, Kavieng – wreck of an Aichi E13 “Jake” floatplane, Albatross Channel
+- December, June, and November PNG 8 and 11 day itineraries includes: Byron Strait, Chapman’s Reef on Ao Island, Three Island Harbour – 3 wrecks (Sanko Maru, a Type C midget submarine, and Subchaser # 39), Tsalui, Tsoilaunung and Selapiu Islands, Kavieng – wreck of an Aichi E13 “Jake” floatplane, Albatross Channel

 - Comfortable cabins, all upper deck cabins have private en-suites